stac-labs/stac-utils-python/README.md

 ## Development

-Run `pip install -r requirements.local.txt` to install dependencies into your virtual environment necessary for development and local testing.
+Run `pip install -r requirements.txt` to install dependencies into your virtual environment necessary for development and local testing.

 Run `python -m build .` to build both a `.tar` and `.whl` package in the `dist` folder.